chanakyavasantha/LearnCP/Code Astra [Intermediate to Advanced]/Sasuke's Aoda/Question.md

  # Hints/Concepts Involved:
-  - usage for vector of pairs
+  - usage of vector of pairs